carlosp420/nymphalidae_diversification/MS.md

 ### Phylogenetic uncertainty in the Multi-MEDUSA approach
-We found that the analyses by MEDUSA on the 1000 trees did not estimate the same diversification shifts as in the MCT (the background diversification and all shifts found by MEDUSA on the 1000 trees are provided in supp. mat.
+We found that the analyses by MEDUSA on the 1000 trees did not estimate the same diversification shifts as in the MCC tree (the background diversification and all shifts found by MEDUSA on the 1000 trees are provided in supp. mat.
 08).
 In order to obtain the diversification shifts that were estimated in most of the 1000 trees, we plotted the